LesFerch/RightClickTools/doc/v2/README.md

 **TustedInstaller**: This opens **RegEdit** via the SYSTEM account with **TrustedInstaller** privileges.
 This is handy for changing protected settings.
 Use with care.

-**Hidden feature**: Hold down the **Shift** key when selecting this item to open RegEdit collapsed (not supported for TrustedInstaller or Standard user launching as Administrator).
+**Hidden feature**: Hold down the **Shift** key when selecting this item to open RegEdit collapsed (not supported for TrustedInstaller or Standard user launching as Administrator). **Warning**: This option will clear your Regedit favorites.

 ### Clear History